 Rigorous Peer Review

-Ubiquity Press ensures that all research output, in both journals and books, is thoroughly peer reviewed by external reviewers, and offer the option of open peer review if required.
+University of Westminster Press ensures that all research output, in both journals and books, is thoroughly peer reviewed by external reviewers, and offer the option of open peer review if required.
 Publications of a commentary or opinion nature may not be sent for external peer review but will include extensive editorial review and revisions.
 Through membership of the Committee on Publication Ethics (COPE), our editors and editorial boards receive ethical guidance and professional networking.
 All of our journals adhere to the COPE guidelines for best practice.
 For more information, visit our peer review policy page.
 For post-publication errors, we will adhere to our Correction and Retraction policy.

 We are a signatory of the Budapest Open Access Initiative, which states that open access “…will accelerate research, enrich education, share the learning of the rich with the poor and the poor with the rich, make this literature as useful as it can be, and lay the foundation for uniting humanity in a common intellectual conversation and quest for knowledge.”